 Address: 28 Rue Goethe, 67000 Strasbourg, France

 Located at 28 Rue Goethe, 67000 Strasbourg, the Botanical Gardens of Strasbourg University was founded in 1619 on the site of the Protestant Academy.
-A couple years later the academy became the Strasbourg University in 1621.
+A couple of years later, the academy became Strasbourg University in 1621.

 The museum has an arboretum that covers half the garden and contains plants from 5 continents.
-There are also eco beds for alpine, aquatic and desert flora.
-It also has a greenhouse with utility plants and a two-storeyhumid house.
+There are also eco beds for alpine, aquatic, and desert flora.
+It also has a greenhouse with utility plants and a two-story house.
 All in all, it’s home to over 6,000 species of plants.

 See Related: Best Travel Sandals for Beach Destinations

 15. Parc de la Citadelle